-“At 4C Strategies we are working with behavioural scientists as well as using our experience and Exonaut readiness software to help cities learn lessons in order to plan for the next wave of coronavirus that could come in autumn as well as their COVID-21 response.
+“At 4C Strategies we are working with behavioural scientists as well as using our experience and Exonaut readiness software to help cities learn lessons in order to plan for the next wave of coronavirus.
 This will also help them plan for and act during a non-coronavirus related crisis.”

 During a crisis such as this, it’s important to think about the ecosystem.
 Cities must look beyond their cores, because this isn’t where the crisis is occurring.
 The front lines are the schools, and nursing homes and they need structured support.
 Communication with neighbouring cities and the involvement of authorities and politicians is also essential to deliver a holistic and uniformed response for the good of citizens, companies and society as a whole.